turbobabr/Bookmarker/README.md

 3. Hit `Control-Z` to navigate to it.

 #### Navigate: Using 'Prev/Next' commands

+To quickly cycle through bookmarks using the following shortcuts:

 - Previous bookmark `Control-Shift-,`
 - Next bookmark `Control-Shift-.`